day50-dev/Streamdown/README.md

 [![PyPI version](https://badge.fury.io/py/streamdown.svg)](https://badge.fury.io/py/streamdown)

-I needed a streaming Markdown renderer and honestly all the ones I found lacking.
-They were broken or janky in some kind of way.
+I needed a streaming Markdown renderer and I couldn't find one.
 So here we go.
 From the ground up.
 It's a bad idea but it has to be done.

 [sd demo](https://github.com/user-attachments/assets/48dba6fa-2282-4be9-8087-a2ad8e7c7d12)

-This will work with [simonw's llm](https://github.com/simonw/llm) unlike with [richify.py](https://github.com/gianlucatruda/richify) which jumps around the page or blocks with an elipses or [glow](https://github.com/charmbracelet/glow) which buffers everything, this streams and does exactly what you want.
+This will work with [simonw's llm](https://github.com/simonw/llm) unlike with [richify.py](https://github.com/gianlucatruda/richify) which rerenders the whole buffer and blocks with an elipses or [glow](https://github.com/charmbracelet/glow) which buffers everything, this streams and does exactly what it says.

 ## Some Features